Michigan State University

 Summer Data Lab

-An intensive summer workshop providing hands-on training in data science methods and computational tools for graduate students and faculty across the College of Communication Arts and Sciences.
+An intensive workshop providing hands-on training in data science methods and computational tools for graduate students and faculty across the College.

 Workshop